JanEricNitschke/csgoml/README.md

 The full demos is subsequently deleted as hard disk requirement needed to store all demos in full us currently infeasible for me.

 Currently more than 1000 matches (>2000 maps with over 50000 rounds) have been accumulated.

+# plot_utils.py

+This is a module containing various functions that augments already existing plotting functions present in [awpy](https://github.com/pnxenopoulos/awpy).
+Specifically the plotting of position tokens and visualization of named areas.
+Run as a script it illustrates the basic functionality of these functions as well as the basic ones directly from awpy.